flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 output devices an app supports.

-The `requires` tag denotes an absolute requirement on the property while the `recommends` and `supports` tag is a recommendation of a non-essential requirement.
-Software stores use this information to categorise apps and show device support information.
+The `requires` tag denotes an absolute requirement on the property while the `recommends` and `supports` tag is a recommendation.
+Software stores can use this information to categorise apps and show device support information.

+A general recommendation is provided below based on how software stores categorise applications into supported device categories.
+Specific properties, relations and sizes can also be used irrespective of the recommendations.

 ### Control

-If the app supports and works on both desktop and touch devices, it should have the below metadata.
+If the app supports and works on both desktop and touch devices, it should have:

 ```xml
 <!-- Desktop AND mobile supported -->